rackerlabs/design-system/_docs/resources/design-resources.md

 {% endcolumn %}
 </div>

-## How to use it
+## How to use

 ### Sketch Template

 <div class="hxRow">
 {% column left:"hxCol-md-4" %}
-If you choose the Sketch template you can create a new file from it and edit it as you wish without affecting the original document.
-Sketch maintains the link to the template in your "New from Template" menu.
-So if you selected it from the shared drive above, it will always access the most up to date file.
+If you choose the Sketch template you can create a new sketch file from the template and edit it the file without affecting the original document.
+Sketch maintains the link to the template in the "New from Template" menu.
+If you selected the template from the shared drive above, it will always access the most up to date file.
 {% endcolumn %}
 {% column right:"hxCol-md-7" %}